lxqt/lxqt.github.io/_posts/2023-05-18-migration-to-lxqt-menu-data.md

 categories: blog
 ---

-A relict from older times was the dependency of [lxmenu-data]() for parts of the menus used in the "Applications menu" of the panel, in the LXQt Configuration Center and in PCManFm-Qt.
+A relic from older times was the dependency of [lxmenu-data]() for parts of the menus used in the "Applications menu" of the panel, in the LXQt Configuration Center and in PCManFm-Qt.
 This dependency is now replaced by [lxqt-menu-data](https://github.com/lxqt/lxqt-menu-data), concentrating all menu related files in one place, removing also a duplicate for `LXQt Settings`.

 This are only changes "under the hood" so far but it allowed already to unify "Education" and "Science and Math" categories in one default "Education & Science" category.